 member has a specific set of responsibilities before, during, and after the

-CABG surgery is a complex operation that involves a great deal of
+CABG surgery is a complex operation.
+It involves a great deal of

 technical expertise and precision.
 The medical professionals in the operating